Logos Ascension · Chapter 5

 On the twenty-third minute, something shifted.

-Not a dramatic opening — not a burst of light or a rush of power or anything that matched the narratives Kael had absorbed from stories about transformations.
-Just a small, interior loosening, like a knot in a rope that had been holding for years slipping by a single thread.
-His diaphragm dropped a fraction of an inch.
-His lungs expanded a fraction more.
-And the air that reached the bottom of his chest felt different — colder, sharper, as though it had been waiting at that depth and was surprised to be reached.
+There was no burst of light, no rush of power.
+Just a small interior loosening, like a knot in a rope giving by a single thread.
+His diaphragm dropped a fraction.
+His lungs opened a fraction more.
+The air that reached the bottom of his chest felt colder, sharper, as though it had been waiting there all along and was surprised to be found.

 With the deeper breath came a pulse of perception.